- Do greyhounds make good pets?

 - Which gender makes a better pet, male or female?

 Both!
 It depends on what kind of dog you are looking for.
 We tend to match greyhounds to homes based upon the individual personality of the dog and the adopters requirements rather than their gender.
 We have approximately equal numbers of males versus females that we have placed into pet homes.
 In terms of acquiring a second dog for your household, there is no hard and fast rule as to whether you should get a male (if you already have a female) and vice versa.
-We have many happy families living with two female dogs, two male dogs, one of each or an uneven mix of genders.
-It all just depends on the dogs’ personalities and part of the reason why we offer all adopters a trial period before finalising any paperwork.
+It all comes down on the dogs’ personalities and part of the reason why we offer all adopters a trial period before finalising any paperwork.

 - How much should I feed my greyhound?

-For an average sized greyhound, it is recommended to feed a good quality dry food twice daily according to the manufacturers’ recommendations and then adjusted as required to maintain an ideal body condition.
-This is usually about one to two cups of biscuits.
-For variety and interest you can combine this with fresh meat, tinned sardines, vegetables, pasta rice and eggs.
+For an average sized greyhound, it is recommended to feed a good quality dry food twice daily (1.5-2 cups) and then adjusted as required to maintain an ideal body condition.
+For variety and interest you can combine this with fresh meat, tinned sardines, vegetables, pasta rice and eggs but try not to mix up their diet too much.
 If you intend to feed a dry-food only diet, please ensure it is labelled as ‘complete’ to ensure your greyhound is getting a balanced intake of all necessary dietary requirements.
 More in-depth feeding suggestions can be found in our re-homing manual which will come with your greyhound.

 - Are greyhounds good watch dogs?